djccarew/watson-vr-custom-classifer-lab/README.md

   ![](doc/source/images/new-project.png?raw=true)

 2. Select project type.
 There are many different tools built into Watson Studio and multiple views are built to simplify the features shown to users.
-Select the `Visual Recognition Project`  and click `Create Project`.
+Select the `Visual Recognition`  and click `Create Project`.

   ![](doc/source/images/vr-project.png?raw=true)

 3. A Watson Studio Visual Recognition project depends on an instance of the Watson Visual Recognition Service.
 If you don't already have an instance of Watson Visual Recognition created you can create a new instance of the service directly from the New Project dialog.
 Under `Define Watson Visual Recognition` click `Add`.
-In the Cloud Object Storage service creation menu, accept the default options and click  on  `Create`.
+In the Watson Visual Recognition service creation menu, accept the default options and click  on  `Create`.

 4. With the Visual Recognition service instance created,  click `Refresh` allowing Watson Studio to discover the newly created service.
 Enter _Wedding Detection_ as the project name and click `Create`.